matijaSos/matijasos.github.io/_posts/2020-11-05-haskell-monad-transformers-intro.md

 ## MaybeT

-We used it as an example in the introduction, but let's now officially look at it.
+We used it as an example in the introduction, but let's now officially take look at it.

 From the [docs](http://hackage.haskell.org/package/transformers-0.5.6.2/docs/Control-Monad-Trans-Maybe.html):